 - opportunities for flexible working

-We have a dedicated Employee Assistance Programme where you can get access to counselling support, general advice and information and debt and financial advice.
+- a dedicated Employee Assistance Programme where you can get access to counselling support, general advice and information and debt and financial advice

 In addition, as a civil servant you can also join or get benefits from a number of other organisations such as Civil Service Insurance Society, Charity for Civil Servants, CS healthcare and HASSRA.